Nick Cordero’s GoFundMe Nears $1 Million, Days After The Actor Passed Away From COVID-19

 “I want to THANK everyone on behalf of Nick as well for the incredible donations we have received!
 I am BLOWN AWAY and in disbelief,” Amanda wrote.

-Nick’s wife also thanked the organizers for their effort and for “spearheading this help at a time where I couldn’t even think of how to get through the next ten minutes.”
+Nick’s wife also thanked the organizers for their efforts and for “spearheading this help at a time where I couldn’t even think of how to get through the next ten minutes.”